unironically/scopegraph-rags/CircularSilver/LM/notes-unordered-imports.md

 }
 ```

-program resolution: a single ambiguity
+Program resolution: a single ambiguity

 ```
   [ { [ A_3 -> [A_1], A_4 -> [A_2], x_2 -> [x_1] ],